 Watsons Bay and The Gap

-North through some upper class suburbs, they rode to “The Gap” and stopped for photos.
+Heading North through some upper class suburbs, they rode to “The Gap” and stopped for photos.
 The view towards North Head and out to the South Pacific Ocean.
 Watsons Bay sits on the end of the South Head peninsula.
+The Gap is an ocean cliff which faces the Tasman Sea, is located in the suburb of Watsons Bay.
+Although the cliff is a popular tourist destination, it is infamous for suicides.

 North Bondi and Brighton Lookout

 There are a couple of lookouts at the North Bondi headland.
 They all offer beautiful views of Bondi Beach and out to the Tasman Sea, part of the South Pacific Ocean.
 Fred stopped there for a few photos and so they could admire the view.
-So far, on the uncle + nephew trike tour they have seen some great views and scenic sights.
-So far, the Fathers Day trike tour is a big hit.
+So far, the surprise 70th trike tour was a lot of fun and they have seen some great views and scenic sights.

 Bondi Beach